 Loads of humbucker-equipped electric guitars have coil-split switching options.
 The majority simply dump one of the humbucker’s coils to ground, leaving just one working.
 It can result in a rather thin single-coil tone.

-PRS has just started using quite an old idea (first suggested to us by guitar/amp technician Brinsley Schwarz).
+PRS recently started using quite an old idea (first suggested to us by guitar/amp technician Brinsley Schwarz).
 You simply add, in series, a resistor between the pickup ‘tap’ wire and ground.
 This mod, “doesn’t completely cancel the slug coil,” explains Smith, “it sort of three-quarters coil cancels.
 It allows some of the other [slug] coil through.
 It’s also slightly hum- cancelling.”

 PRS uses a 2.2k ohm resistor on the neck pickup and a 8.8k ohm resistor on the bridge pickup.